Lumi-supercomputer/LUMI-training-materials/docs/1day-20230509/03_Modules.md

 ![module spider 1](../img/03_mod_ms_3.png)

-On the second screen we see, e.g., the ARMForge mdoule which was available in just a single version at that time, and then Autoconf where the version is in blue and followed by `(E)`.
+On the second screen we see, e.g., the ARMForge module which was available in just a single version at that time, and then Autoconf where the version is in blue and followed by `(E)`.
 This denotes that the Autoconf package is actually provided as an extension of another module, and one of the next examples will tell us how to figure out which one.